nerfstudio-project/gsplat/docs/source/index.rst

 understand a new rendering technique.
 We welcome contributions of any kind and are open to feedback, bug-reports, and improvements to help expand the capabilities of this software.

-This project is developed by the following wonderful contributors:
+This project is developed by the following wonderful contributors (unordered):

 - `Angjoo Kanazawa <https://people.eecs.berkeley.edu/~kanazawa/>`_ (UC Berkeley): Mentor of the project.
+- `Matthew Tancik <https://www.matthewtancik.com/about-me> `_ (Luma AI): Mentor of the project.
 - `Vickie Ye <https://people.eecs.berkeley.edu/~vye/>`_ (UC Berkeley): Project lead.
 - `Matias Turkulainen <https://maturk.github.io/>`_ (Aalto University): Core developer.
 - `Ruilong Li <https://www.liruilong.cn/>`_ (UC Berkeley): Core developer. v1.0 lead.